 1. Before We Start

 We should mention that you do not need an existing IP Asset to attach terms to it.
-There are two functions you can use that allow you to register IP + create terms + attach terms in the same function:
+As we saw in the previous section, you can register an IP Asset and attach terms to it in the same transaction.

 2. Register License Terms